ojeda/secure_clear/secure_clear.md

   * The SECURE project and GCC (stack erasure implemented as a function attribute) [[ref][SECURE-GCC-1]][[ref][SECURE-GCC-2]][[ref][SECURE-GCC-3]].
   * Research on controlling side-effects in mainstream C compilers [[ref][whatyouc]].

-Further, discussing the addition of security-related features to the C and C++ languages is rare.
+Furthermore, discussing the addition of security-related features to the C and C++ languages is rare.
 Therefore, this paper attempts to only spearhead the work on this area, providing access to users to the well-known "guaranteed memory clearing" function already used in the industry as explained in the previous sections.

 Some other related C++ improvements based on the basic building blocks can be also thought of, too:
   * For instance, earlier revisions of the C++ paper [[ref][P1315R1]] proposed, in addition, an uncopyable class template meant to wrap a memory area on which `secure_clear` is called on destruction/move, plus some other features (explicit read/modify/write access, locking/pinning, encryption-at-rest, etc.).
 This wrapper is a good approach to ensure memory is cleared even when dealing with exceptions.
 During the WG21 LEWGI review, it was acknowledged that similar types are in use by third-parties.
 Some libraries and languages feature similar types.
 It was decided at WG21 Kona 2019 [[ref][P1315Kona2019]] to reduce the scope of the paper and only provide the basic building block, `secure_clear`.